pyrocko/grond/docs/source/index.rst

 Abstract
 --------

 Grond is an open source software tool for robust characterization of earthquake sources.
-Moment tensors and finite fault rupture models can be estimated from seismic, InSAR, and GNSS observations.
-It serves as a modular framework for the analysis of diverse magmatic, tectonic, and other geophysical processes.
+Moment tensors and finite fault rupture models can be estimated from a combination of seismic waveforms, waveform attributes and geodetic observations like InSAR and GNSS.
+It helps you to investigate diverse magmatic, tectonic, and other geophysical processes at all scales.

-In Grond the optimisation explores the full model space and maps model parameter trade-offs.
-Meaningful model uncertainties are delivered through a Bayesian bootstrap-based probabilistic joint inversion scheme.
+It delivers meaningful model uncertainties through a Bayesian bootstrap-based probabilistic joint inversion scheme.
+The optimisation explores the full model space and maps model parameter trade-offs with a flexible design of objective functions.
-Various data-fitting and weighting options provide easy customization of the objective function.

 Rapid forward modelling is enabled by using pre-computed Green's function databases, handled through the Pyrocko software library.
-They serve synthetic near-field geodetic displacements (InSAR and GNSS) and synthetic seismic waveforms for arbitrary earthquake source models and geometries.
+They serve synthetic near-field surface displacements and synthetic seismic waveforms for arbitrary earthquake source models and geometries.

 Contents